Shiawaseu/apple-react-devtools/README.md

 </p>

 ## About
-This is an **unofficial port of the React Devtools** extension for Safari on AppleOS.
+An **unofficial port of the React Devtools** extension for Safari on AppleOS.
+- This substitutes the Facebook's [hacky](https://react.dev/learn/react-developer-tools#safari-and-other-browsers) solution for Safari, which only works on websites you develop as well as exclusivity in develeopment environments.

 ## Features